intel-analytics/ipex-llm/ppml/trusted-big-data-ml/scala/docker-occlum/README.md

 bash build-docker-image.sh
 ```

-To train a model with PPML in Analytics Zoo and BigDL, you need to prepare the data first.
+To train a model with PPML in BigDL, you need to prepare the data first.
 The Docker image is taking lenet and MNIST as example.

 You can download the MNIST Data from [here](http://yann.lecun.com/exdb/mnist/).
 Unzip all the files and put them in a new directory `data`.
 There are four files in total. `train-images-idx3-ubyte` contains train images; `train-labels-idx1-ubyte` is the train label file; `t10k-images-idx3-ubyte` has validation images; `t10k-labels-idx1-ubyte` contains validation labels.